isaacwoodruff/simplysportscience/README.md

 ##### Job Search
 - The main component is the search feature for finding all jobs on the website with options to:
     - Filter by job title, location, type of employment (full time, part time, etc.)
 - The search features an autocomplete for job titles that pulls job titles from the database and suggest them to the user.
-This uses jQueryUI
+This uses jQuery UI
 - The search also makes use of Algolia Places API in the location input to autocomplete city names from all over the world
 - Paginated results with 10 posts per page
 - The amount of days ago the job was posted